Sourcing

 Recycling

-Longer life for the product
+Longer life for the product and

-Even longer life for the material used
+even longer life for the material used

 in the product.